 \section{Discussion \& Conclusions}

-We presented novel multi-wavelength polarization observations of 3C~84 during a bright $\gamma$-ray flare.
+We presented novel multiwavelength polarization observations of 3C~84 during a bright $\gamma$-ray flare.
 The unprecedented sensitivity of the IXPE observation allowed us to detected an X-ray polarization degree of $\rm\Pi_X=4.2\pm1.3\%$ that is aligned with the jet axis.
 Previous IXPE observations of Seyfert 2 type galaxies such as 3C84, show the opposite polarization behavior, i.e., a high $\rm\Pi_X$ that is perpendicular to the jet axis \citep{Ursini2023,Marin2024}.
 There is in fact now an emerging X-ray polarization unification picture where both stellar and supermassive obscured black holes show the same behavior \citep{Saade2024}.
-The behavior of 3C~84 to be more akin to BL Lac type objects has been already noted \citep{Veron1978} and was also found in our spectropolarimetric observations \citep{Marin2025}.
+The tendency of 3C~84 to behave more like BL Lac type objects has been already noted \citep{Veron1978} and was also found in our spectropolarimetric observations \citep{Marin2025}.
 This strongly rejects scattering on the dusty torus or on the polar winds as the origin of the X-ray polarization.